HomeSubjectsUniversityBlogAbout

 Step 2: List All Topics to Cover

 Write down every subject and topic in your syllabus.
-For NSCT preparation, this might include:
+For NSCT preparation, this includes:

 1. Programming Fundamentals